PEOPLE

 Post-Beloit:

-Walker is currently a master's student in the Droser PaleoEcology lab at the University of California, Riverside studying variability across the most mature ecosystems of the Ediacaran Period in the Ediacara Hills of South Australia
+Walker is currently a doctoral student at Harvard University studying the evolutionary processes of the early Paleozoic.
+He previously completed a master's degree in the Droser PaleoEcology lab at the University of California, Riverside studying variability across the most mature ecosystems of the Ediacaran Period in the Ediacara Hills of South Australia.

 Delaney McCarthy